 Given that you are trading to make a profit it is important that you factor in the cost of a guaranteed stop loss into your trading plan to ensure that your trade is still profitable with the extra charge.
 A guaranteed stop loss premium is an additional cost to the spread, overnight financing or commission charges that can also be applied.

 It is also worth noting that a guaranteed stop loss is only available on some markets, usually the most liquid markets.
-You would be able to place a guaranteed stop loss on the FTSE index or GBP/UUSD or Tesco. for example, however, not on small cap stocks.
+You would be able to place a guaranteed stop loss on the FTSE 100 index or a major forex pair like GBP/UUSD or a UK stock like Tesco for example.
+However, not on small cap stocks or exotic forex pairs with lower liquidity.
 Check before you open a trade to see whether you are able to place a guaranteed stop loss if you are interested in using it.
 This can be checked on the market information sheets.

 Note that guaranteed stop losses can only be placed when the trade is being placed.
 There is not an option to add a guaranteed stop loss once the position is open.
 For example, you have a position on UBS.
 Some terrible news came out regarding UBS at 18:00 one evening.
 You know that when the market opens in the morning UBS shares are going to dive.
 You can add a standard stop loss but not a guaranteed stop loss.

 As we discussed earlier, with a standard stop loss you would still be liable for any gapping when the market opens the following morning.
 Your position would be closed at the first traded price.

 When you have the deal ticket up, click the box for a stop loss.
 Then you will be able to select where you want your stop loss to go.
 This could be in points or a price level.
 If a guaranteed stop loss is available for your selected market you will see a box to tick.
 This will also confirm how many points you will be charged.
 The following chart shows a Guaranteed stop loss (GSLO) example: